Find Grad Schools

 136 Yearly Graduations

 The 2nd most popular school in the country for aerospace engineering majors who are seeking their master's degree is Purdue University - Main Campus.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
 During the most recent year for which we have data, 136 people received their master's degree in aerospace engineering from Purdue.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 18% were women.
+About 17% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 110 Yearly Graduations